 Name collages are always a hit with my students!
 We make name collages with almost everything you can think of.
 Students crumbled up leaves to create their name collage.
 Grab these FREE editable name cards HERE.

 Fall number line up combines number identification, counting, matching, and one to one correspondence all into one activity.
 First, students made a number line with the Fall Number Cards.
-Then they counted out and matched various math manipulatives with the number.
+Then they counted out and matched various math and fall manipulatives with the number.

 We used real pumpkin seeds as counters to play Fall Cover Up.
 I put out boards with one ten frame for my younger students and boards with two ten frames for my older students.

-In my library center I added these Fall Trace the Number boards.
+In my library center, I added these Fall Trace the Number boards.
 Students traced the number with a dry erase marker.